gravity182/homeserver/Installation.md

 I provided some sensible default configuration files at `files/kometa/default`.
 These are not used by default.
 You can either copy them to `files/kometa` and tune them to your liking or create your own config files from scratch.

 Any `.yaml` files you put in the directory `files/kometa` will be dynamically loaded into the config directory inside the container and used by Kometa if they follow proper name conventions.
 Note the file hierarchy should be flat.
-These files are Helm template files, so you can reference any Helm value as you would do normally in a template.
+These files are Helm template files, so you can reference any Helm value as you would normally do in a template.

-Make sure to actually put a config file named `config.yaml` into `files/kometa`, otherwise Kometa won't be working.
+Make sure to actually put a config file named `config.yaml` (and not `.yml`) into `files/kometa`, otherwise Kometa won't be working.

 See the official [Kometa wiki](https://kometa.wiki) for more details.